OctopusDeploy/blog/blog/2021-05/octopus-oracle-liquibase/index.md

 #### Download Liquibase?
 Use this option if you're not including Liquibase in your deployment package.

-This option will download the community version of Liquibase, Java, and the databased type .jar file necessary to perform the deployment.
+This option will download the community version of Liquibase, Java, and the database type .jar file necessary to perform the deployment.
 This post uses this option.

 #### Liquibase version
 This option is only used with the **Download Liquibase** option.